Trump investigation: US court unseals list of seized Mar-a-Lago material

 A US court has made public a detailed inventory of the material seized by the FBI from former President Donald Trump's Florida home last month.

-According to the filing, agents took 33 boxes of documents including dozens of empty folders marked classified.
+According to the filing, agents took 33 boxes including dozens of folders marked classified that were empty.

-It also reveals several documents marked secret and top secret were recovered from Mr Trump's office.
+It also revealed several documents marked secret and top secret were recovered from Mr Trump's office.

 Mr Trump, who is being investigated over his handling of classified records, denies wrongdoing.